sameg14/symfony2-vm/README.md

 10.10.10.24     symfony2.prod
 ```

+The VM has both production and development environments configured in apache.
-You can access the environments as such:
+You can access the environments in your browser with the following URLs:

 dev - http://symfony2.dev
 prod - http://symfony2.prod